pitt-sci-cmpinf0010/Command-Line/README.md

  * Follow the instructions to create an account
      * name your account something you don't mind sharing with future employers
  * Don't forget to email-verify your account and/or set up 2 factor authentication (if you want).
  * Submit the URL for your profile on Canvas.
-This [https://www.quora.com/How-could-I-copy-my-GitHub-profile-URL](quora page) has instructions if you are having trouble finding the URL for your profile.
+This [quora page](https://www.quora.com/How-could-I-copy-my-GitHub-profile-URL) has instructions if you are having trouble finding the URL for your profile.
  * You're done!